Using third-party services with Simple

 Here are a few common and useful services:

-This venerable payment program offers a wide variety of services.
-You can hook your Simple account up with PayPal as long as the name on the PayPal account matches the name on your Simple account.
-We cannot link to Paypal accounts under a business name, since your Simple account is for personal use.
-You can use PayPal to make purchases on all sorts of websites, to receive payments, and to send money to friends and family.
-You can even send money internationally.
+PayPal offers a wide variety of services.
+If you’re planning to use PayPal with your Simple account, here’s what you need to know: We cannot link to Paypal accounts under a business name, since your Simple account is for personal use.
 Some PayPal services may incur a fee.
 One thing to keep in mind when linking your Simple account to Paypal is that when you're asked for the bank name, you'll need to enter the name of our partner bank, BBVA Compass, rather than Simple.

-This is another person-to-person payment system.
+With Venmo, you can send money to friends and even authorize other people to withdraw funds from your Venmo balance.
 Venmo can be hooked up to Simple with your card number (make sure it's marked as debit, not credit), your bank account number, or both.
-You can send money to friends and even authorize other people to withdraw funds from your Venmo balance.

 Hit us up if you have questions about how Simple interacts with any payment services, or if you're interested in a service and you're not sure if it will integrate with your Simple account.